transparent-marketplace

 • Pay packages for travel nurses are often significantly more than average regional and facility wages.

-• Travelers have the opportunity to have portions of their pay untaxed, if they can claim a permanent tax home.
-This means travel nurses will have a larger ‘net’, or ‘take home’, paycheck.
+• Travelers have the opportunity to have portions of their pay untaxed if they can claim a permanent tax home, resulting in higher net pay or “take home” pay each paycheck.

 • Paychecks are usually weekly.